GerbenRienk/odk_oc4/odkoc4/roadmap.md

 # do this
 - create subjects / participants by submitting a file, see https://docs.openclinica.com/oc4/participantsbulk-add-bulk-list-participant-ids

-- schedule an event for one subject, see https://finddx.openclinica.io/OpenClinica/pages/swagger-ui.html#/Study%20Event/scheduleEventAtSiteLevelUsingPOST
+- hwo can I find the log id after I imported an odm-file?
 - add logging
 - rollback if update was not successful or otherwise prevent pg-sessions